estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

   b.
 [Modify the replica](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.DBInstance.Modifying.html) and set the following:
     * **DB parameter group**: choose the parameter group you created previously
     * **Backup retention period**: 7 days

   c.
 Reboot the replica to allow the changes to take effect.

 4. Switch to your MySQL client.
-Run the following commands to create a new user for the capture with appropriate permissions and set up the watermarks table:
+Run the following commands to create a new user for the capture with appropriate permissions, and set up the watermarks table:

 ```sql